swanson/swanson.github.com/_posts/2020-10-31-every-article-about-software-is-wrong.md

 ---

-Every article about software is wrong.
+All software advice is wrong.
 I'll check the comments to see why this one is too.